jfallon1997/ICEM-2023-ClimateServicesWorkshop/README.md

 # ICEM-2023-ClimateServicesWorkshop
 ICEM 2023 workshop on Climate Services

-To view this notebook as a RISE presentation (recommended), open on mybinder.org (todo - need to make this repo public for this to work)
+To view this notebook as a RISE presentation (recommended), open on mybinder.org (todo - need to make this repo public for this to work).
+The slides may alternatively be viewed as PDF or HTML, with limited functionality (see files in this repo)

-Full running instructions todo...
+Instructions are currently a work in progress.

+Relevant links are kept up to date at [https://linktr.ee/ICEM23ClimateServices](https://linktr.ee/ICEM23ClimateServices)

 ## Python setup

-### Method 1: using Google colabs or mybinder.org
+### Method 1: mybinder.org

-**recommended installation method**
+**recommended method**

-todo...
+No download or installation setup is needed, simply visit [URL to be created TODO](https://example.org) for an interactive copy of the workshop

 ### Method 2: using conda

-**(use this installation method if running on local machine with conda/mamba already installed)**
+**(use this installation method if conda/mamba already installed and not using mybinder.org)**

 Alternatively, install the packages with [conda](https://docs.conda.io/en/latest) or [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html):